Edward Lister, Baron Udny-Lister

-Edward Julian Udny-Lister, Baron Udny-Lister, (born 25 October 1949) is a British special adviser, political strategist and former politician who served as Downing Street Chief of Staff from 2019 to 2021.
+Edward Julian Udny-Lister, Baron Udny-Lister, (born 25 October 1949) is a British political strategist and former politician who served as Downing Street Chief of Staff from 2019 to 2021.
 He originally solely advised on strategy until the departure of Dominic Cummings as Chief Adviser to the Prime Minister in November 2020.
 He was previously the Deputy Mayor of London for Policy between 2011 and 2016 and was also Leader of Wandsworth Council from 1992 to 2011.

 Early life and education

 Lister was born on 25 October 1949, to George and Margot Udny-Lister.
 He was educated at London Nautical School in Blackfriars, London.

 Career

 Business roles

 Lister joined Mather and Platt Alarms in 1969 as a trainee, and rose to become Commercial Director.
 In 1979 he moved to Britannia Security as Sales Manager.

 In 1987 he joined ADT Fire & Security, initially as Major Projects Director, and from 1990 as general manager.
 ADT at this time was controlled and led by Lord Ashcroft.

 In 1997 ADT was purchased by Tyco.
 From 1997 to 2007 Lister was Director, Government Relations, for Tyco Fire & Security.
 In the early years of this period Tyco was known for its very hard-driving and cost-conscious operational management culture, under Dennis Kozlowski.